 Accountants are in demand around the world, and that’s also the case in Canada.
 By the year 2024, it’s expected that one in five workers in Canada will retire.
 So, this high retirement rate will contribute to the demand for accounting professionals.

-In addition, there will also be high growth in the accounting occupation.
+In addition, there will also be a high growth in the accounting occupation.
 As the business environment becomes more complex, there will be a need for accountants with strong advisory and analytical skills.
 Advisory skills will be essential especially when more jobs become automated.
 And, analytical skills will be very attractive to Canadian employers.